Atul772/Recipe-Finder/README.md

 ## Recipe Searching with Python

-This repository is now a Python-based application that uses Flask for backend logic.
+This project is a Python-based website that uses Flask for backend logic.
 It allows users to search for recipes based on ingredients or preferences.
+I have done this project with my friend Raviranjan (@kumarranjan78084), as our project for python course.

 ## Features